data-apis/governance/consortium_governance.md

 ### Relationship with Quansight Labs

-Quansight Labs is the public benefit division of Quansight, with a mission to support and improve projects in and community around the PyData ecosystem.
+Quansight Labs is the public benefit division of Quansight, with a mission to support and improve both the projects in and the community around the PyData ecosystem.
 It acts as a steward for the Consortium assets and funding, and will be accountable to Sponsors for received funding.